AndrewDarwin/andrewdarwinmsproject2/README.md

 ### Skeleton

-Here below is a wireframe of the desktop version of my site
+Here below is a wireframe of the desktop version of Ibiza Life site

 ![](assets/images/wireframes.jpg)